chrislloyd/gravtastic/README.md

     config.gem 'gravtastic', :version => '>= 2.1.0'

-Next, give your model a Gravatar:
+Next, say that you want a Gravatar for your model:

-    class User
+    class User < ActiveRecord::Base
       is_gravtastic!
     end

 And you are done!
-In your views you can now see pretty Gravatars.
+In your views you can now use the `#gravatar_url` method:

-    %img{:src => @user.gravatar_url}
+    <?= image_tag @user.gravatar_url %>

-If you want to change the image, you may want to do this:
+If you want to change the image, you can do this:

-    %img{:src => @user.gravatar_url(:rating => 'R', :secure => true)}
+    <?= image_tag @user.gravatar_url(:rating => 'R', :secure => true) %>

 That will show R rated Gravatars over a secure connection.
-That could get awful boring, doing it _each_ time, over and over throughout your app.
-How about we provide an app wide default?
-In your model, just change the `is_gravtastic!` line.
+If you have to use that in a heap of different places around your app, it could get quite boring typing all that out.
+How about we set the default Gravatar settings?
+In your model, just change the `is_gravtastic!` line to something like this:

     is_gravtastic :author_email, :secure => true,
                                  :filetype => :gif,
                                  :size => 120

 Now all your Gravatars will come from a secure connection, be a GIF and be 120x120px.
 The email will also come from the `author_email` field, not the default `email` field.
-Don't worry, your not locked into these defaults though.
-You can override them by passing options to `#gravatar_url` like before.
+Don't worry, your not locked into these defaults though: you can override them by passing options to `#gravatar_url` like before.

 **Plain Jane Ruby**

 So you just have a regular ol' Ruby app?
-No ActiveRecord?
+No Rails and ActiveRecord?
 Awwww...

     require 'gravtastic'
     class BoringUser